This page on Yohimbine is currently marked as in-progress. We are still compiling research.

 Yohimbe, Corynanthe Yohimbe, Yohimbe Bark

-Dosages of 0.2mg/kg bodyweight have been used with success to increase fat burning without overly significant implications on cardiovascular parameters (heart rate, blood pressure, etc.).
+Dosages of 0.2mg/kg bodyweight have been successfully used to increase fat burning without significant implications on cardiovascular parameters like heart rate and blood pressure.
 This results in a dosage of:

 The Human Effect Matrix looks at human studies (excluding animal/petri-dish studies) to tell you what effect Yohimbine has in your body, and how strong these effects are.

 |A||Robust research conducted with repeated double blind clinical trials|

 |B||Multiple studies where at least two are double-blind and placebo controlled|

 |C||Single double blind study or multiple cohort studies|